stackbit-projects/magical-crane-9e97a/content/pages/index.md

         title_align: left
         content: >
-          We are building a sustainable and professional Sales force that can operate in different marketing segments
+          We are building a sustainable and professional Sales force that can operate in different marketing segments and verticals
         content_align: left
         actions:
           - label: Learn More